compbiocore/VariantVisualization.jl/docs/src/index.md

 ![VIVA Logo](assets/VIVA_logo.png)

 # Getting Started

 ### *Command Line Tool and Jupyter Notebook*

 ## Description

-VIVA is a user-friendly command line tool for exploratory analysis and generation of publication quality graphics for variant analysis project using Variant Call Format (VCF) files.
+VIVA is a user-friendly command line tool built with our VariantVisualization.jl package for exploratory analysis and generation of publication quality graphics for variant analysis project using Variant Call Format (VCF) files.

 Variant selection and plotting is all executed in a single command.

 We describe each of VIVA's arguments in this documentation under the Manual page.

-VIVA is available as a Jupyter Notebook utility [here](https://github.com/compbiocore/VIVA.jl/tree/master).
+VIVA is available as a Jupyter Notebook utility [here](https://github.com/compbiocore/VariantVisualization.jl/tree/master).
 Instructions for installing Jupyter, downloading VIVA Jupyter Notebook, and using the notebook are detailed in the *Jupyter Notebook* section of this documentation.

-Formatting requirements for VIVA's input files are described in the Manual and clearly named examples of all user-generated input files can be found in the `/test/test_files` directory of the `VIVA.jl` repository.
+Formatting requirements for VIVA's input files are described in the Manual and clearly named examples of all user-generated input files can be found in the `/test/test_files` directory of the `VariantVisualization.jl` repository.

 ## General Use